ManuelaCarriero/PyExTra/README.md

 ## Installation
 In order to use PyExTra you can just clone this repository in the folder that you desire.
-So first move in the directory you want to put PyExTra and then type:
+So first open your terminal, move in the directory you want to put PyExTra and then type:
 <br>
 `git clone <git_repo_url> <directory_name_where_you_clone_PyExTra>`
 <br>